Jammy2211/autogalaxy_workspace/notebooks/simulators/imaging/examples/README.rst

 Files (Beginner)
 ----------------

-- ``sersic.py``: Simulate a galaxy which is an elliptical Sersic bulge.
+- ``sersic.py``: A galaxy which is an elliptical Sersic bulge.
-- ``sersic_x2.py``: Simulate two galaxies which are each an elliptical Sersic bulge.
+- ``sersic_x2.py``: Two galaxies which are each an elliptical Sersic bulge.
-- ``complex.py``: Simulate a complex galaxy with a bulge, disk and star forming clumps.
+- ``complex.py``: A complex galaxy with a bulge, disk and star forming clumps.
-- ``asymmetric.py``: Simulate a galaxy which has asymmetric emission using a basis of 14 elliptical Gaussians.
+- ``asymmetric.py``: A galaxy which has asymmetric emission using a basis of 14 elliptical Gaussians.
+- ``extra_galaxies.py``: A galaxy where the emission of extra galaxies is present in the image and needs removing or modelling.
 - ``manual_signal_to_noise_ratio``: Simulate galaxies using light profiles where the signal-to-noise of their lensed images are input.
-- ``operated.py``: Simulate a galaxy which is an elliptical Sersic bulge, elliptical exponential disk and point source of emission at its centre which appears as the PSF.
+- ``operated.py``: A galaxy which is an elliptical Sersic bulge, elliptical exponential disk and point source of emission at its centre which appears as the PSF.
-- ``sky_background.py``: Simulate a galaxy with a sky background which is not subtracted from the image.
+- ``sky_background.py``: A galaxy with a sky background which is not subtracted from the image.